Safety measures could change up how legislature looks in 2021

 Precautions are yet to be finalized, but state leaders are rushing to get them put in place.

-In the House, about half of the representatives could be allowed on the floor, with the rest in the balcony.
+In the House, about half of the representatives could be allowed on the floor, with the rest on the balcony.
 Leaders said the goal will be to limit the amount of time in the chamber.
-They will also be restricting the amount floor passes given out.
+They will also be restricting the amount of floor passes given out.

 Members will have the option to video conference into committee meetings, and more cleaning staff will be hired when the session begins.